Find the answers to the most common questions prospective surrogates have about the surrogacy process.

 How many embryos will be transferred?

 The number of embryos that will be transferred will be predetermined and outlined in your surrogacy agreement.
 Your contract will include information about the number of embryo transfer attempts you will complete and the number of embryos that will be transferred during each attempt.
 If you are comfortable carrying multiples, two or three embryos may be transferred at a time.
+This is one of those surrogacy questions that you’ll ultimately need to discuss with your intended parents.

 What if I don’t become pregnant?